 Why magnesium is important for men

-- Type 2 diabetes.
-Magnesium is an important player in glucose metabolism, which might be why people with higher magnesium intake have a significantly lower risk of developing type 2 diabetes.
-(24)
+- Type 2 diabetes: Magnesium is an important player in blood sugar metabolism, which might be why people with higher magnesium intake have a significantly lower risk of developing type 2 diabetes.
+(15)

-- Migraines.
-If you have migraines, low magnesium might be playing a role.
+- Migraines: If you have migraines, low magnesium might be playing a role.
 People who supplement with magnesium daily report reduced frequency, duration, and severity of migraines.
-(26)
+(22)

 How men can increase their magnesium

-The good news is that magnesium is very easy to find in a whole-foods diet.
+The good news is that magnesium is easy to find in a healthy diet.
 It’s abundant in green leafy vegetables, legumes, nuts, seeds, and whole grains.
 Supplements are also available.